 How to get around

 Getting around England is fairly easy due to its size and well-built public transportation.
-It is very recommended to rent your own car if you plan to stay for 3 weeks in England.
-It will give you plenty of freedom and control of your time than waiting and trying to catch the bus or the train.
+It is very recommended that you rent your own car if you plan to stay for 3 weeks in England.
+It will give you plenty of freedom and control of your time rather than waiting and trying to catch the bus or the train.

 Another way to travel in England is by taking the train, especially for long journeys and the cheapest way is by coaches.
 You can also travel by car or through their coasts and waterways.
-You can move around by car, railway, bus, or rent a push bike for moving around the cities.
+You can move around by car, railway, bus, or by renting a push bike to move around the cities.

 Language and Currency